 – Reserve kids' lessons or child care in advance to ensure a spot, save time, and be more prepared for your visit!

 – Arrive early.
-If you are enrolling your kids in morning or all-day lessons, it's recommended that you arrive early to be sure you have enough time to get everyone there.
+If you are enrolling your kids in morning or all-day lessons, it is recommended that you arrive early to be sure you have enough time to prepare.

-– Have your children's shoe sizes, heights, weights, and birthdays readily available prior to making advanced reservations.
+– Have your children's shoe sizes, heights, weights, and birthdays readily available prior to making advance reservations.

 – Dress your child appropriately for the weather — layers are best.